mposolda/fapi-demo/README.md

-# FAPI Demo
+# FAPI Playground

-This is the example application to demonstrate Keycloak FAPI 1 support.
+This is the example application to demonstrate Keycloak FAPI 1 support and DPoP support.
 It requires to:
 - Run and setup Keycloak server on your laptop
 - Run Wildfly server on your laptop with this application deployed